quan-tap-code/picoCTF-Writeups/README.md

 I categorized the challenges based on their difficulty.
 I will categorized them based on their released year in the future.

+FYI I use Kali Linux with some pre-installed packages.
+You can use vitural machine or dual boot any linux distro.

 # Challenges

 [picoCTF Easy Challenges](https://github.com/quan-tap-code/picoCTF-Writeups/tree/main/picoCTF%20Easy%20Challenges)